viveknair6915/Automation-Tool/README.md

 This project automates the critical user account flows on the Magento e-commerce demo site (https://magento.softwaretestingboard.com/) using Go and Selenium WebDriver.
 It is designed for QA assessment and covers:

 - Sign up flow
-- Login with the same account
-- Sign out
 - Change password

 All flows are tested in a single, robust end-to-end scenario.